keten-group/Split_Mfp5_Simulations/README.md

 ### In main directory Split_Mfp5_Simulations

-- **addsegID.py** - Adds a particular segment ID and chain ID to an existing pdb of a single chain.
-This is necessary to use the VMD psfgen plugin.

 - **chloride.pdb** - PDB file for a chloride ion with arbitrary coordinates assigned.

 - **fga_fp5.yml** - Conda .yml file, which can be used to create an environment compatible with scripts written for this project.